 - You can compute the exclusive or (XOR) with a fixed quantity.
 This operation is its own inverse.

 - You can multiply by an odd integer.
 You’d think that reversing such a multiplication could be accomplished by a simple integer division, but that is not the case.
-Still, it is reversible.
+Still, it is reversible and the inverse can be computed efficiently.
 By extension, the carryless (or polynomial) multiplication supported by modern processors can also be reversible.

 - You can rotate the bits right or left using the ror or rol instructions on an Intel processor or with a couple of shifts such as (x >>> (-b)) | ( x << b)) or (x << (-b)) | ( x >>> b)) in Java.
 To reverse, just rotate the other way.
 If you care about signed integers, there is an interesting variation that is also invertible: the "signed" rotate (defined as (x >> (-b)) | ( x << b)) in Java) which propagates the signed bit of two's complement encoding.